amrmhassan/smart-wallet/time line.md

 DONE - make the quick actions screen design
 DONE - make the quick action cards
-DONE - make the quick action operations possible through the quick actions screen
+DONE - make the quick action operations possible through the quick actions screen make to calculator to handle the float values with the period (.)